UniFlow: A Unified Pixel Flow Tokenizer for Visual Understanding and Generation: Introduction

 To fill this gap, we propose a generic and unified tokenizer, named \textbf{UniFlow}, which efficiently resolves this long-standing trade-off problem via a novel patch-wise pixel flow decoder seamlessly compatible with any semantic encoders.
-As shown in Fig. \ref{fig:intro} (d), UniFlow synergistically integrates these two key components to achieve a optimal balance.
+As shown in Fig. \ref{figs:intro} (d), UniFlow synergistically integrates these two key components to achieve a optimal balance.
 Specifically, we leverage a well-pretrained vision foundation model as the encoder.
 To preserve strong understanding capabilities, we design a layer-wise adaptive self-distillation method that aligns our unified encoder with a frozen encoder, thus preserving hierarchical semantic knowledge, while flexibly complementing its fine-grained representations.
 Additionally, we propose a novel patch-wise pixel flow decoder to efficiently transform high-level semantic features into the pixel space via Flow Matching \citep{rectifiedflow}.
 By modeling a conditional flow directly in the pixel space, we achieve superior reconstruction performance without being constrained by the pre-trained VAE's limitations.
 The patch-wise learning strategy further reduces the learning burden, thereby improving training efficiency.
 As a result, UniFlow effectively alleviates the optimization conflict, enabling the encoder to concentrate on discriminative representation learning, while the decoder excels at high-fidelity reconstruction guided by high-level semantic features.
-Thanks to the well-pretrained encoder and lightweight decoder, UniFlow can be efficiently adapted by training for only 30 epochs on the ImageNet-1K dataset.
+Thanks to the well-pretrained encoder and lightweight decoder, UniFlow serves as a general \textbf{\textit{unified adaptation paradigm}} that fits any pretrained encoder, whether standalone VFMs or visual backbone of MLLMs, in only 30 ImageNet training epochs.